micahyoung/bosh-vmrun-cpi-release/README.md

 ## Limitations

 * CPI can only be used for stand-alone VMs created with `bosh create-env`, not for full bosh directors nor deployments
-  * `vmrun` needs to run directly on the hypervisor machine
+  * `vmrun` can only communicate with the hypervisor when run on the host machine

 ## Usage